Python functions for orthogonal polynomials and (real, 2D, orthonormal) spherical harmonics

 - Canuto, Claudio, et al. Spectral methods.
 Springer-Verlag, Berlin, 2006.

 spherical_harmonic module provides functions for evaluating the real, two-dimensional (surface), orthonormal, spherical harmonics.
-It contains functions for evaluating the associated Legendre polynomials and their first two derivatives via stable recursion relationships.
 From the associated Legendre polynomials, the spherical harmonics, their gradients, and their Laplacians can be evaluated.
 The module also contains some functions for creating grids on the sphere (regular, icosahedral, and Fibonacci) and for creating random spherical harmonic expansions with specific power density relationships (noise).
 The module does not have functions for performing spherical harmonic analysis (transforming from values on the sphere to expansion coefficients).

 For some applications, fitting a spherical harmonic expansion to data in spherical coordinates is useful.
 A least squares fit can be computed with the pseudoinverse of a matrix full of spherical harmonic function evaluations (see